Home >> Quantum, photo-electric effect

 ( no. electrons emitted/sec. ) ( radiation intensity )

 4. Increasing the frequency of the incident radiation has the effect of increasing the kinetic energy of all emitted electrons.
 Hence the maximum kinetic energy an electron may have is increased by increasing frequency.

 5. Radiation intensity is independent of electron kinetic energy.
 The kinetic energy of electrons is soley controlled by the radiation frequency.

-*W (or Phi Φ) minimum energy to remove an electron
+*W (or Phi Φ) work function - minimum energy to remove an electron

 Three main predictions come from this classical explanation: